 Mamie White Colvin preferred being Mrs. D. Leigh Colvin.
 This desire made it appear she wanted to be in his shadow.
 However, see why very few people could outshine Mamie White Colvin.
 She was a major figure in the prohibition movement.

-Few people today have heard of Mary Hunt.
-Yet she was the single most important of the women leaders temperance.
+Today, few people have heard of Mary Hunt.
+However, she was the single most important of the women leaders temperance.
 She promoted her Scientific Temperance Instruction for school students.
 Hunt wanted to create “trained haters of alcohol.”
 Find out more about the powerful Mary Hunt.

 Lulu Markwell (Lulu Alice Boyers Markwell).
-Ms. Markwell was the first Imperial Commander or leader of the national Women of the Ku Klux Klan (WKKK).
-She was also president of the Arkansas Woman’s Christian Temperance Union.
+Ms. Markwell was the first leader of the national Women of the Ku Klux Klan (WKKK).
+She was also head of the Arkansas WCTU.
 Discover more about the life of Lulu Markwell.

 Caroline Merrick was an amazing woman.
-She was president of the New Orleans union (chapter) of the Woman’s Christian Temperance Union.
-From there she went directly to the presidency of the national WCTU.
+She was president of the New Orleans union (chapter) of the WCTU.
+But from there she went directly to the presidency of the national WCTU.
 Learn more about the leadership of Caroline Merrick.

 Lillian Sedwick held leadership positions in two temperance organizations.
-One was in the Women of the Ku Klux Klan (WKKK).
-The other was in the Woman’s Christian Temperance Union.
+First was in the Women of the Ku Klux Klan (WKKK).
+Second was in the WCTU.
 Learn more about the ardent prohibitionist Lillian Sedwick.